hasktorch/hasktorch/hasktorch/doc/06-linear-regression.md

 ```

 In a typical (but not required) usage, `f` is an ADT that implements
-the `Parameterized` typeclass, so that there's a pair of types - a
+the `Parameterized` typeclass, so that there's a pair of types—a
 specification type implementing the `spec` input to `sample` and a
 type implementing `Parameterizable` representing the model state.